shomik-das/CodeTogether/README.md

 ## Features

+- **Authentication** – Users can log in or sign up to access additional features; however, creating and joining rooms is allowed without logging in.
+- **Room History** – Logged-in users can view the history of rooms they have created or joined.
 - **Unique Room Creation** – Users can create unique rooms for collaboration.
 - **Real-Time Code Editing** – Multiple users can edit the same code in real time.
 - **Syntax Highlighting & Auto-Suggestions** – Enhances coding efficiency.